Character Creation

 You may choose two tier 1 skills or 1 tier 2 skill that are associated with your type to add under your type tag on your character sheet.

 The Specialty tag is one of the most important bits.
 This is a major defining action for your character.
 It can go hand in hand with the type, or it can be something completely off the wall and go against the types typical associations.
-This is what your character is know for or uses to their advantage.
+This is what your character is known for or uses to their advantage.

 You may choose two tier 1 skills or 1 tier 2 skill that are associated with your specialty to add under your type tag on your character sheet.